TG3Ds/Tg3dMobileScanSDK-iOS/README.md

 ## Introduction

-Tg3dSDK-iOS can be used to connect with TG3D body scanning features, offers an easier way to develop a TG3D body scanner app.
+Tg3dSDK-iOS offers an easier way to connect with TG3D body scanning features for developing an iOS app.
 For mobile scanning, we also used In3D iOS SDK.
-All APIs write in swift, but it is also compatable with objective-c.
+All APIs write in swift, but all APIs and data structures are compatable with objective-c.

-For more details, you may check TG3D Scan APIs and APIConnect APIs.
+For more details, you may check TG3D Scan APIs (https://mtm.tg3ds.com).

 ## Contents